moaz-shamim/JavaScript-Core-from-Namaste-JavaScript/video16-FIRST CLASS FUNCTIONS 🔥ft. Anonymous Functions/Readme.md

 ## Why do we need Callback Functions?

-JavaScript runs code sequentially in top-down order.
-However, there are some cases that code runs (or must run) after something else happens and also not sequentially.
+Javascript is a single-threaded language, which means, it executes the code sequentially one line after another.
+However, there are some cases in which a part of the code will only run after some lines of code, i.e. it is dependent on another function.
 This is called asynchronous programming.

 Callbacks make sure that a function is not going to run before a task is completed but will run right after the task has completed.
 It helps us develop asynchronous JavaScript code and keeps us safe from problems and errors.